qserdel/Segmentation-Annotator/readme.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 ##### Contact: kasiv@tamu.edu
 ### We will release a new update with the integration of SAM 2 for faster video annotations.
 Stay tuned!

+### Upcoming

+- A zoom feature
+- A free painting tool

 ## License